giacbrd/ShallowLearn/README.rst

-The script ``scripts/plot_out_of_core_classification.py`` computes a benchmark on some scikit-learn classifiers which are able to learn incrementally, a batch of example at a time.
+The script ``scripts/plot_out_of_core_classification.py`` computes a benchmark on some scikit-learn classifiers which are able to learn incrementally, a batch of examples at a time.
-These classifiers can learn online by using the scikit-learn method ``partial_fit``.
+These classifiers can learn online by using the scikit-learn method ``partial_fit(X, y)``.
 The `original example <http://scikit-learn.org/stable/auto_examples/applications/plot_out_of_core_classification.html>`_ describes the approach through feature hashing, which we set with parameter ``bucket``.